InteropIO/finsemble-seed/README.md

 - _gulpfile-extension.js_ (optional) - File that can be used to add/modify the functionality of the gulpfile.
 This file isn't included in the base seed project to prevent conflicts when upgrading the base project.
 See [Extending Gulpfile](#extending-gulpfile) for more information.
 - _build/webpack_ - Includes all of the files used by the seed project to build the application.
     - _webpack.finsemble-built-in.entries.json_ - This specifies the entry and output files for the files built for a default Finsemble application.
-    - _webpack.files.entries.json_ - This file is where developer-added files should be listed.
+    - _webpack.components.entries.json_ - This file is where developer-added files should be listed.
 This file is empty in the base Finsemble seed project to prevent merge conflicts when updating the seed project.
 - _configs/application_ - This folder contains all of the base configuration for the Finsemble application. _component.json_, _config.json_ and _services.json_ are empty and developer-added configuration should go here.
 The files in this folder are merged together to build the application configuration.
 This configuration can be changed at run time using [Dynamic Configuration](https://documentation.chartiq.com/finsemble/tutorial-dynamicConfiguration.html).
 - _configs/openfin_ - Contains the [OpenFin application config](https://openfin.co/documentation/application-config/) (also known as the application manifest) used to start up the Finsemble application.
 The default manifest for development is included, and additional configurations can be placed in this folder.
 - _configs/other/server-environment-startup.json_ - Used to define the development and production server configurations used by the Finsemble application.